Do you need experienced retirement village lawyers?

 Retirement Villages Team

-- village operator’s legal costs (plus costs to register the lease),
+- village operator’s legal costs,

 - resale and reinstatement fees, and

 - exit fees.

 After expressing interest in a retirement village, the village operator will provide you with a:

 Independent legal advice on these documents must be obtained from our retirement village lawyers.

 We explain all costs, rights and obligations and the legal structure for the retirement village to you in plain English.